Language

 But it doesn’t stop there.

 They glory in their shame.
-Isaiah the prophet recorded the same observation about his own generation when he wrote – they call evil good and good evil; they substitute darkness for light and light for darkness; who substitute bitter for sweet and sweet for bitter (Isaiah 5:20).
+Isaiah, the prophet, recorded the same observation about his own generation when he wrote: they call evil good and good evil; they substitute darkness for light and light for darkness; they substitute bitter for sweet andsweetforbitter(Isaiah5:20).

 It isn’t evil, it’s good;